TylerFriedman/MyProjects/README.md

 - **API Integration & Data Fetching**: Experience in integrating third-party APIs using tools like Retrofit and Axios, managing data parsing and synchronization for dynamic content updates.
 - **Collaborative Development**: Successfully worked in team environments using Git, resolving merge conflicts and ensuring code quality through peer reviews and agile practices.
 - **Project Management**: Strengthened project planning and management skills, focusing on task prioritization, resource allocation, and deadline adherence, while continuously adapting to project requirements and goals.
+- **Mobile Application Development**: Enhanced expertise in Android development by building dynamic applications with features like real-time data synchronization, QR code scanning, secure payment processing, and weight trend forecasting.
+- **Data Analysis & Visualization**: Implemented data analysis techniques such as linear regression and exponential smoothing for predictive analytics, and visualized data using interactive graphs/GIFs to enhance user engagement.
+- **UI/UX Design**: Designed modern, intuitive interfaces focusing on user-centered design principles to improve user experience and engagement in mobile applications.

 Each repository contains a comprehensive **README** file that dives deeper into the features, technologies, and development methodologies used.
 However, I have learned even more skills, which are further detailed in my CV.